 What to do

 Night safaris are available from 19:00 to 21:00 every night.
-The cost covers car and tour guide.
-We suggest you to go with large group to save the cost per person.
+The cost covers the car and tour guide.
+We suggest you go with a large group to save the cost per person.

 What to see

 Cat Tien archaeological site is located on the right side of Dong Nai river, Lam Dong province.
-You will have to take bus from the center of the park to Cat Tien District, Lam Dong which was once the capital Oc Eo of Funan empire from 2nd century to 7th century.
+You will have to take the bus from the centre of the park to Cat Tien District, Lam Dong which was once the capital Oc Eo of Funan empire from the 2nd century to the 7th century.
 This site was a sanctuary of Brahmanism.
 The remains of temples are situated on A1 hill where you can see the typical architectural features of the old culture with Linga – Yoni, statues of Ganesa, Shiva, Bradma… and many other objects.
-In year 1997, the site was claimed to be a national historical – cultural heritage.
+In the year 1997, the site was claimed to be a national historical-cultural heritage.

-Villages of Ma and X’tieng ethics at Ta Lai are the only community based tourism sites of Cat Tien national park.
-The length of the route is about 12 kilometers and it takes 40 minutes on canoes and 20 minutes on bus.
-First thing you should visit is definitely the cultural house of minority ethnics of Ta Lai where the artifacts with many years old of Ma and X’tieng ethnics are reserved.
-The old long house of Ma people is now used for traditional brocade producing and exhibition.
-Do not miss visiting the houses of local people to listen to the traditional music and learn more about their daily life.
+Villages of Ma and X’tieng ethics at Ta Lai are the only community-based tourism sites of Cat Tien national park.
+The length of the route is about 12 kilometres and it takes 40 minutes on canoes and 20 minutes on the bus.
+First thing you should visit is definitely the cultural house of minority ethnics of Ta Lai where the artefacts with many years old of Ma and X’tieng ethnics are reserved.
+The old longhouse of Ma people is now used for traditional brocade producing and exhibition.
+Do not miss visiting the houses of local people to listen to traditional music and learn more about their daily life.